cybercongress/chaingear/chaingear.md

 3. Registries may have their unique code base as an extension to the basic registry.
 4. Registry-token may be transferred, sold/traded alongside with their right adminship.
 5. Chaingear have fees for registry creation.
+6. Chaingear have benefitiaries which may claim collected fees proportional to their shares.

 ### Registry Builder
 0. Registry Builder is a smart contract which acts as fabrics and deploys registries.